Gorilla Tours | Gorilla Trekking Safaris in Uganda & Rwanda

 Meeting these gentle giants in the wild has been described as one of the best wildlife experiences in the world by many travellers who have encountered them in the montane rainforests of east and central Africa.
-At Gorilla Trek Africa, we don't just organise a gorilla tour for our travellers, we make sure that they also explore other amazing experiences the region has to offer to maximise their safari memories and quench their curiosity.
+At Africa Adventure Safaris, we don't just organise a gorilla tour for our travellers, we make sure that they also explore other amazing experiences the region has to offer to maximise their safari memories and quench their curiosity.
 We always customise our gorilla tour packages to include experiences like game viewing, chimpanzee tracking, bird watching, cultural tours, among others depending on the interests of the traveller.

 2 Days Uganda gorilla tour from Kigali crossing to Bwindi national park for gorilla trekking tours in the wild.
 Read More

 Book a 3 Days Rwanda gorilla trek to Parc Nationale des Volcans and visit the Genocide site with GTA.
 Read More

 The 4 Days Uganda gorilla safari for double gorilla trekking experience.
 The 4 Days safari to Bwindi entail 2 gorilla treks and visiting the batwa pygmy communities to learn and experience their traditional forest life Read More